 The reason for going for direct plans is simple.
 The regular plans have a higher expense ratio (to pay commission to MF distributor or agent) and hence give lower returns.
 Whereas the expense ratio of a direct mutual fund is lesser as there is no commission paid to any middle agent.
 So your returns are higher in these plans.

 Note – If you want to see in real how large can the difference be between the expense ratios of regular and direct plans of the same fund, then do read this detailed list of mutual fund expense ratio comparisons for direct and regular plans.

 Now coming back to what it means when you switch from regular plans to direct plans of mutual funds.

-As per the current mutual fund taxation rules, a switch from regular to direct plan of the same mutual fund scheme is treated as redemption from regular (source) plan and purchase of direct (destination/target) plan.
+As per the current mutual fund taxation rules, a switch from a regular to a direct plan of the same mutual fund scheme is treated as redemption from the regular (source) plan and purchase of a direct (destination/target) plan.

 After the transfer, the rules are as for normal mutual fund capital gains taxation.
 That is:

 - For equity-oriented funds, you pay short-term capital gains tax (STCG) at 15% if the holding period is shorter than 1 year.
 For a holding period exceeding 1 year, you pay long-term capital gains tax (LTCG) at 10% if the gains are in excess of Rs 1 lakh a year.